different-name/steam-config-nix/README.md

 > [!IMPORTANT]
 > **Steam must be closed** when rebuilding your home-manager config, this is because the config update script writes to `localconfig.vdf`, which steam will overwrite when closing
 >
-> Currently, the script is not aware of steam and does not provide any feedback to the user, this will be addressed in future revisions
+> By default, writing to the config is skipped if steam is currently running.
+Enable `programs.steam-launch.stopSteam` to close steam automatically before writing any changes to the configuration.
+Steam will only be stopped when a launch option is updated

 ## Usage